mgtools/MicroKPNN-MT/README.md

 **Experiment 2**: k-fold validation to check the generalizability of our method:

-We train and test our model on the following diseases: Cystic Fibrosis, Chronic Obstructive Pulmonary Disease, Bacterial Vaginosis, and healthy samples.
+We trained and tested our model on the following diseases: Cystic Fibrosis, Chronic Obstructive Pulmonary Disease, Bacterial Vaginosis, and healthy samples.

 ```bash
 # train on train_dataset from 10 different projects and test and predict on test dataset from 6 independent projects.